usnistgov/metaschema-xslt/src/schema-gen/InspectorXSLT/readme.md

 ### Use cases we have not catered to

-- Developers who wish to build metaschema-aware applications
+- Developers who wish to build their own metaschema-aware applications
   - This application is intended to be operated as a black box: while at core this is a code generator, it is not designed to be easily extensible as such or produce a 'library', so you might prefer to reverse engineer it than to extend it
+  - I.e., while it should be easy enough to generate, deploy and use an InspectorXSLT for a metaschema you find or build, for building your own XSLT transpiler, you are welcome to borrow but you are on your own.
 - Robots or 'lights out' automated processes (untested)
   - The interfaces are designed to be flexible for interfacing but YMMV as to scale/throughput - experience will tell
   - Our expectation is that performance will be good under normal loads but metaschemas will also vary considerably